 Stop!
 Don’t send that glass jar to the recycle bin quite yet.
 Decorating glass jars and bottles is a great way to upcycle materials.
 Instead, doll them up, pop in a tea light, and add a bit of shine to your home.
 Use these DIY candle holders to brighten the household.
-These are great for holiday decor and gifts, too.
+These decorative jars are great for holiday decor and packaging food gifts, too.
 Or make eight short jars with one taller one to use the set as a menorah.
 This dotting technique is super forgiving and very easy for kids to do.

 Decorating glass jars and bottles

 If your household is anything like mine, you try to get the most out of the materials that pass through.
 Decorating glass jars and bottles — or for that matter, even plastic ones — is a good way to get one more use out of them.

 This dotting technique is very forgiving.
 You can start with patterns like flowers or starbursts, and fill in between them with more dots.
 Or do flowing lines to make DIY candle holders like you see here.
 Kids can use this technique to make a very nice looking end product.
 You will need to allow enough time for dots to dry in between sections, though, to avoid accidentally smearing the pain.

 Painting jars and bottles